-The Office of Student Success (Harlingen only) coordinates and implements student success initiatives that provide students with opportunities to achieve their academic, career, and personal goals..
+The Office of Student Success coordinates and implements student success initiatives that provide students with opportunities to achieve their academic, career, and personal goals.

-Student success initiatives include:
+Student Success initiatives include:

-- Scholastic Excellence and Chancellor's Honor Roll which recognize students achieving academic excellence. - Supplemental Instruction and Tutoring Services, including MyTSTC Video Tutor Library which consists of short video tutorials developed by our Peer Tutors on subjects like Math, English, History, Biology, Chemistry and Spanish, as well as some technical subject areas. - The HATSS Mentoring Program (Helping a TSTC Student Succeed) which provides mentoring, guidance and academic support to students on scholastic and/or financial aid suspension appeal. - A referral system where students can be referred to campus and community resources. - Seminars and workshops on academic policies, test-taking strategies, learning strategies, time management, GPA and Completion Rate Forecasting, and related topics.
+- Chancellor's and Vice Chancellor's Honor Roll which recognize students achieving academic excellence. - Supplemental Instruction and Tutoring services include face-to-face tutoring sessions as well as tutoring through the use of various online tools and platforms, and MyTSTC Video Library.
+The video library consists of short video tutorials developed by our Peer Tutors on subjects like math, English, history, biology, chemistry and Spanish, as well as some technical subject areas. - The HATSS Mentoring Program (Helping a TSTC Student Succeed) which provides mentoring, guidance and academic support to students on scholastic and/or financial aid suspension appeal. - A referral system where students can be referred to campus and community resources. - Seminars and workshops on academic policies, testtaking strategies, learning strategies, time management, GPA and Completion Rate Forecasting, and related topics.